 Eyvindarhver hot spring at Hveravellir

 Fjalla-Eyvindur cooked food in this hot spring.
-From what we gather then he stacked rubble around the hot spring to be able to cook food for his wife Halla and himself.
+From what we gather, he stacked rubble around the hot spring to be able to cook food for his wife, Halla, and himself.

-You can see how this hot spring has changed over the years, but I took the 2 photos above with a 4-year interval.
+You can see how this hot spring has changed over the years, but I took the two photos above 4 years apart.

-Eyvindarhver hot spring continuously spouts water, and sulfur has accumulated making the hot spring look like a roaring monster with eyes and a spouting mouth!
+Eyvindarhver hot spring continuously spouts water, and sulfur has accumulated, making it look like a roaring monster with eyes and a spouting mouth!

 You can hear it roar in my video above.